-If you’re like me, you sometimes fall into a habit of automatically snapping or yelling at your kids because you’re frustrated, annoyed, or just plain TIRED—yup, I become the “angry mom.” 😬 It can really make you (and them) feel terrible.
+As a parent, do you sometimes fall into a habit of automatically snapping or yelling at your kids because you’re frustrated, annoyed, or just plain TIRED?
+We all become the “angry mom” from time to time, even though we know it can really make you (and them) feel terrible.

 But I learned a cool hack that seriously helps make my days with my kids more positive—and it all starts with 5 rubber bands.